microbit-foundation/cctd-ml-machine/microbit/v2/README.md

 **OR**

-One can use docker instead of downloading these dependencies
+One can use docker instead of downloading these dependencies (read about this here [here](https://github.com/lancaster-university/microbit-v2-samples))

 # Building without docker
 - Clone this repository